Gaok1/Raven-RiscV/docs/README.md

 little-endian memory layout so you can mirror the behavior of popular textbooks and course material.

 ## Quick start
+0. Download and run the latest release or
 1. Install the Rust toolchain from [rustup.rs](https://rustup.rs).
 2. Clone this repository and run: